brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 42 bht.md

 3. "If we put a question to those who are so delighted with matters of curiosity, how it comes about that, while Christ is asleep, and unacquainted with the affair, the devil sows tares among the good seed, they will have nothing to reply."

 ### Philip Schaff:
-1. "It undoubtedly refers to intolerable suffering, resulting not simply from the circumstances of the evildoers in a future state but from their character."
+1. "As the tares were burned, this may be figurative, but it undoubtedly refers to intolerable suffering, resulting not simply from the circumstances of the evildoers in a future state but from their character."
 2. "There shall be the weeping."
 3. "These awful words must mean something positive and punitive."

+### John Gill:
+1. "Not a material, but a metaphorical one; denoting the wrath of God, which shall fall upon wicked men, and abide upon them to all eternity."
+2. "Expressing the vehemency and intenseness of divine wrath, which will be intolerable."
+3. "Declaring the remorse of conscience, the tortures of mind, the sense of inexpressible pain, and punishment, the wicked shall feel; also their furious rage and black despair."

 ## Generation Details